Package labelling and leaflets

 Exemptions from package labelling requirements of marketed medicinal products

-The Icelandic Medicines Agency is under certain circumstances authorised to allow for exemptions from package labelling requirements of medicinal products that have an Icelandic market authorisation and are marketed.
-Generally, such exemptions are granted on a temporary basis, but under extraordinary circumstances, an exemption can be granted permanently.
+The Icelandic Medicines Agency is authorised, under certain conditions, to grant exemptions from the labelling requirements for medicines that hold a marketing authorisation and are marketed in Iceland.
+Generally, such exemptions are granted on a temporary basis, but in specific and limited circumstances, it is permitted to grant these exemptions on a permanent basis.

 Temporary exemptions for marketed medicinal products